-sector members. avoids the problem levelled at NH local authority, although have also Edinburgh and South East Scotlan Steadfast Homes (mid-market rep Ts by only offering properties for re- received a significant Scottish Gov d City Region Deal (pages 24-25) nt) in Stirling (a partnership betwee provide property management service and tender for the works contract to build the homes. burgh Council and SFT, although over that they own outright.
-They are rernment grant.
-Edinburgh Living works n Stirling Council and Strevelin Homes.
-This means that, essentially, they financed by borrowing from the as established as part of the mes Ltd) follows a similar model, Direct procurement Potential to retain control of design and quality standards, so resolves issue of quality which has been identified in previous Requires a certain level of expertise in-house in terms of managing the relevant contracts.
-Local authority will be required to comply with procurement regulations and tender for the Running a competitive procurement, paying the successful contractor a market rate then selling the products at for works deals with volume Not able to grant private works contract to build the market rate, there should be no contract housebuilders. residential tenancies. homes. subsidy implications Lacks benefit of private sector The local authority may need to financial input and expertise. treat any public funding of construction costs as a loan and require both repayment and a return (interest) on the sale of the houses.
-Examples Fife Council (pages 6-7) developed and sold four homes on a site where they were building a children's home.
-This was done by a combination of council employees and by procuring work from Stewart Milne .
+sector Separate legal personality. and tender for the works contract then subsequently used for

+members. to build the homes. commercial purposes.

+Ring-fencing of risk.

+The local authority would need

+Can grant private residential to act as an investor and seek

+tenancies. some form of repayment or

+return for the contribution of

+Tax transparent i.e. members land in order to ensure subsidy

+responsible for tax of profits compliance.

+passed up from the LLP to them

+- the local authority would

+benefit from its tax exempt

+status.

+Examples

+Edinburgh Living (rent only) (a partnership between the City of Edinburgh Council and SFT, although owned 99.999% by the Council) avoids the problem levelled at NHTs by only offering properties for rent that they own outright.
+They are financed by borrowing from the local authority, although have also received a significant Scottish Government grant.
+Edinburgh Living was established as part of the Edinburgh and South East Scotland City Region Deal (pages 24-25) Steadfast Homes (mid-market rent) in Stirling (a partnership between Stirling Council and Strevelin Homes Ltd) follows a similar model, and then contracts the Council to provide property management services.
+This means that, essentially, they have the benefit of being a separate LLP while keeping operations internal to the Council.

+Direct Potential to retain control of Requires a certain level of Local authority will be required Running a competitive

+procurement design and quality standards, so expertise in-house in terms of to comply with procurement procurement, paying the

+resolves issue of quality which managing the relevant contracts. regulations and tender for the successful contractor a market

+has been identified in previous rate then selling the products at

+for works deals with volume Not able to grant private works contract to build the market rate, there should be no

+contract housebuilders. residential tenancies. homes. subsidy implications

+Lacks benefit of private sector The local authority may need to

+financial input and expertise. treat any public funding of

+construction costs as a loan and

+require both repayment and a

+return (interest) on the sale of the

+houses.

+E

+Examples

+Fife Council (pages 6-7) developed and sold four homes on a site where they were building a children's home.
+This was done by a combination of council employees and by procuring work from Stewart Milne.
 This was done under the power to advance wellbeing, but the justification was very specific to this circumstance.
 The land owned was bigger than was needed for the children's home, and it would improve the wellbeing of the vulnerable children by not selling and having a separate, subsequent development next door.